-To demonstrate the need in the community, there are thirty-seven (37) beds at the Christine Ann Domestic Violence Shelter, fifty (50) rooms at Father Carr's.
-Lastly, the Day-by-Day Warming Shelter has fifty (50) beds during the winter months, open only from October 15th through April 15th.
-There are three (3) transitional housing projects within Winnebago County.
-COTS operates two transitional housing shelters in Oshkosh, one eight (8) bed shelter for women and one ten (10) bed shelter for men.
-ADVOCAP also operates one scattered-site transitional housing project funded by the Department of Justice.
-The DOJ-funded project can provide for thirty-five (35) individuals and ten (10) families per year.
-ADVOCAP operates a HUD funded permanent supportive housing project, with three (3) households within Oshkosh in scattered sites, and four (4) HUD-funded Rapid Re-Housing projects, with twelve (12) households in Oshkosh.
+To demonstrate the need in the community, there are beds available at the Christine Ann Domestic Violence Shelter, Father Carr's, Day-by-Day Warming Shelter.
+There are transitional housing projects within Winnebago County as well including COTS, ADVOCAP, Solutions Recovery, and the Oshkosh Kids Foundation's Tiny Homes for Families.
+ADVOCAP operates a HUD funded permanent supportive housing project and HUD-funded Rapid Re-Housing projects, at scattered sites within Oshkosh.
 Although the need is present, there are zero Runaway or Homeless Youth beds in Oshkosh or Winnebago County.
 The Oshkosh Kid's Foundation and the Salvation Army also provide emergency motel vouchers during periods when the shelters are full.